Sickle cell diseaseSickle cell anemia

 People should take daily folic acid and vitamin B12 and B6 supplements.
 Vitamin B6 may have specific anti-sickling properties.
 Some doctors recommend 1 mg folic acid, 6 microgram vitamin B12, and 6 mg vitamin B6.
 Foods containing one or all of these vitamins include meats, oily fish, poultry, whole grains, dried fortified cereals, soybeans, avocados, baked potatoes with skins, watermelon, plantains, bananas, peanuts, and brewer's yeast.
 Of note, folic acid can mask pernicious anemia, which is caused by deficiency of vitamin B12 and is more common in African Americans than other populations.

-Some research suggests that zinc supplements may possible help reduce the frequency of sickle cell crises and infections.
+Some research suggests that zinc supplements may possibly help reduce the frequency of sickle cell crises and infections.
 More research is needed.

 Note on Iron.Although sickle cell disease is often referred to as anemia, people who receive multiple blood transfusions should avoid iron supplements or iron-rich foods, which increase the risk for iron overload.